kenatiod/MUT/Understanding Machine Understanding.md

 _Alice and Bob exchange a look of determination and nod in agreement._

-Alice: Then let's get to work!
-The future of AI evaluation awaits.
+Alice: The future of AI evaluation awaits; let's get to work and do it!

 { Insert portrait of Alice, Bob and Claude "shake on it" }